 Step 4: Financial Assessment and Funding

-If the care needs assessment determines that your loved one has eligible needs, the local authority will then carry out a financial assessment (sometimes called a means test) to work out how much, if anything, the person should contribute towards the cost of their care.
+If the assessment shows your loved one has eligible needs, the next step is a financial assessment (sometimes called a means test).
+This figures out how much, if anything, they’d need to contribute towards their care costs.

-In Wales, there is a weekly cap on charges for non-residential care, which makes domiciliary care more affordable than in England.
-As of the latest guidance, the maximum weekly charge is significantly lower than the actual cost of care, which means the local authority subsidises the remainder.
+Here’s where Wales really shines.
+There’s a weekly cap on what you can be charged for non-residential care, which makes domiciliary care here much more affordable than in England.
+The maximum weekly charge is well below the actual cost of care — the council picks up the rest.

-Depending on the outcome of the financial assessment, your loved one may:
+After the financial assessment, your loved one might:

 - Receive fully funded care at no personal cost